1. Camera IP or Address

 - Reduce the camera frame-rate and/or video resolution (if not possible in ContaCam do that in camera web interface).

-For WiFi cameras
+For all WiFi cameras

 - Make sure the wireless signal is acceptable.
 If the signal quality is poor install a second WiFi access point.
 If that's not possible place a WiFi repeater mid-way between your WiFi access point and your WiFi camera(s).
+Note that the most reliable solution is to have one dedicated WiFi access point for each WiFi camera.

 - The QoS WMM (WiFi Multimedia) option enabled in your WiFi access point can cause troubles like disconnects, try to disable it.